 – World management –

-March 2020 – Please don’t use any older material.
-For the most recent biography please contact Ms. Nicola Kamphausen
+September 2022 – Please don’t use any older material.
+For the most recent biography, please contact Ms. Nicola Kamphausen